Omikhleia/sindict/README.md

 robbed in 2014.
 To keep the story short here, the new tooling and sources were then lost.
 The project was all broken, in scattered pieces...

-This is an attempt started around 2019 to repair and share a somehow working XML/TEI version (it proved to be the easiest path), reassembling what could be reconstructed from ealier versions, somehow playing Lego(tm) with e-mails, some manual chirurgical glue and some automated back-conversions and reassembly...
+This is an attempt started around 2019 to repair and share a somehow working XML/TEI version (it proved to be the easiest path), reassembling what could be reconstructed from earlier versions, somehow playing Lego(tm) with e-mails, some manual chirurgical glue and some automated back-conversions and reassembly...

 Most people landing on this page might probably rather be looking for the latest [generated build](https://omikhleia.github.io/sindict/).